earlephilhower/arduino-pico/libraries/WebServer/examples/FSBrowser/readme.md

 ## Dependency
 The html page uses the [Ace.js](https://ace.c9.io/) (v1.4.9 at the time of writing) text editor which is loaded from a CDN.
 Consequently, internet access from your web browser is required for the FSBrowser editing feature to work as-is.

-If your browser has no web access (e.g. if you are connected to the ESP8266 as an access-point), you can copy the `ace.js` file to the `edit` subfolder of the ESP filesystem, along with optional plugins etc. according to your needs.
+If your browser has no web access (e.g. if you are connected to the Pico as an access-point), you can copy the `ace.js` file to the `edit` subfolder of the Pico filesystem, along with optional plugins etc. according to your needs.
 A typical set might be:
 ```
 ace.js
 ext-keybinding_menu.js